Pierre Bengtsson

-Pierre Thomas Robin Neurath Bengtsson (born 12 April 1988) is a Swedish former professional footballer who played as a left back.
-Starting his career with AIK in the mid-2000s, he has spent most of his career in the Danish Superliga, and has also had stints in the Bundesliga and Ligue 1 before returning to Sweden in 2022.
+Pierre Thomas Robin Neurath Bengtsson (born 12 April 1988) is a Swedish former professional footballer who played as a left-back.

+Starting his career with AIK in the mid-2000s, he spent most of his career in the Danish Superliga, and also had stints in the Bundesliga and Ligue 1 before returning to Sweden in 2022 with Djurgårdens IF before his retirement the following year.

 A full international between 2011 and 2022, he won 42 caps for Sweden and represented his country at UEFA Euro 2020.

 Club career

 AIK

 Neurath Bengtsson started his senior career at AIK, where he made his debut in August 2006, against Östers IF at Råsunda Stadium.

 FC Nordsjælland

 After 3 1/2 seasons at AIK, Neurath Bengtsson searched for more playtime and joined on 1 September 2009 the Danish Superliga FC Nordsjælland.
 Bengtsson began his Nordsjælland spell as back-up for Dennis Cagara, receiving his debut in the Danish Cup against AB on 23 September 2009.
 His first Superliga match was a 6–3 defeat against Brøndby IF on 4 October 2009.

 From 1 November 2009, Neurath Bengtsson became a regular starter for FC Nordsjælland on the left back position.
 Through his performances, Bengtsson became in the interest of UEFA Champions League competitors Copenhagen in the summer 2010, and in the following winter transfer window, Bengtsson moved to Copenhagen.